DeepPrune: Parallel Scaling without Inter-trace Redundancy: Experiments

 \xhdr{Metrics} We employ two categories of evaluation metrics.
 (1) \textbf{Offline Evaluation Metrics:} We assess the judge model's binary classification performance using AUROC (area under the receiver operating characteristic curve) to measure overall classification performance, and TNR@0.2 (true negative rate at false negative rate of 0.2) to evaluate the model's ability to identify diverse reasoning paths while controlling false negatives.
 (2) \textbf{Online Evaluation Metrics:} We measure the end-to-end system performance using token consumption, accuracy (final answer correctness measured by exact match with ground truth), and token reduction percentage reduction in token consumption compared to original consensus sampling (cons@512):

 \xhdr{Baselines} We compare DeepPrune against several competitive baselines: (1) \textbf{Sampling Methods:} cons@512 which samples 512 parallel traces with majority voting for self-consistency~\cite{wang2022self}, serves as our primary baseline for token reduction calculations.
 (2) \textbf{Confidence-based Pruning Methods:} DeepConf-high and DeepConf-low are confidence-based early stopping methods with high or low threshold for pruning.
 These baselines represent the state-of-the-art in efficient reasoning methods.
-We ensure fair comparison by using identical model checkpoints and configurations with the DeepConf paper with details in Appendix~\ref{app:deepconf}.
+We ensure fair comparison by using identical model checkpoints and experimental configurations with the DeepConf~\cite{fu2025deep}.